-This technical addendum documents data sources, summary tables and maps, and methods for the updated and new components of the 2020 Mapping Displacement Pressure in Chicago project, including the Housing Market Analysis, the Displacement Risk Typology compared to the previous study, and sources and methods for deriving the contextual data features included in the Mapping Displacement Pressure in Chicago interactive mapping tool.
+This technical addendum documents data sources, summary tables and maps, and methods for the updated and new components of the 2021 Mapping Displacement Pressure in Chicago project, including the Housing Market Analysis, the Displacement Risk Typology compared to the previous study, and sources and methods for deriving the contextual data features included in the Mapping Displacement Pressure in Chicago interactive mapping tool.

-Housing Market Analysis (2020)
+Housing Market Analysis (2021)

-Consistent with the previous two analyses, this analysis uses parcel-level data on 1 to 4 unit property sales activity and geospatial techniques to identify neighborhood-level prices to 1) classify census tracts based on sales prices and 2) classify census tracts based on changes in prices between two periods of time.
-The analysis also uses the same data preprocessing, normalization, kriging interpolation techniques, aggregation, and qualitative testing method as the 2019, 2018, and 2017 studies.
+Consistent with previous analyses, this analysis uses parcel-level data on 1 to 4 unit property sales activity and geospatial techniques to identify neighborhood-level prices to 1) classify census tracts based on sales prices and 2) classify census tracts based on changes in prices between two periods of time.
+The analysis also uses the same data preprocessing, normalization, kriging interpolation techniques, aggregation, and qualitative testing methods as the 2020, 2019, 2018, and 2017 studies.

-In previous studies, IHS classified changes in sales prices relative to the overall City of Chicago average (negative price changes were classified as declining, positive price changes up to the average change in the City of Chicago were classified as stable, and price changes above the Chicago average were classified as rising or rapidly rising depending on the magnitude) and the comparison period was fixed to price levels in 2012.
-In its 2020 study, IHS changed its method of price change classification to be based on the average of a census tract's peer geographies (for example, price changes in a high cost census tract are classified based on the average price change observed in all high cost areas instead of the average in Chicago).
-IHS also changed the baseline year to a rolling average of the previous two data years.
-In 2020, the data year for determining market type (high-, moderate-, or lower-cost) is 2019 and the baseline data year for calculating price change is derived from combined 2017 and 2018 sales price data.
+Until 2020, IHS classified changes in sales prices relative to the overall City of Chicago average.
+Negative price changes were classified as declining, positive price changes up to the average change in the City of Chicago were classified as stable, and price changes above the Chicago average were classified as rising or rapidly rising depending on the magnitude, and the comparison period was fixed to price levels in 2012.
+The 2020 and 2021 analysis uses the method of price change classification based on the average of a census tract's peer geographies instead of the City of Chicago.
+For example, price changes in a high-cost census tract are classified based on the average price change observed in all high-cost areas instead of the average in Chicago.
+Additionally beginning in the 2020 study, IHS changed the baseline year to a rolling average of the previous two data years.
+In 2021, the data year for determining the market type (high-, moderate-, or lower-cost) is 2020 and the baseline data year for calculating price change is derived from combined 2018 and 2019 sales price data1.